hseara/acumen/README.md

 # acumen
-Resources to teach computer science and programing to kids
+Resources to teach computer science and programming for future genius